 - Check your HVAC air filters monthly, and replace them when needed to keep your system running efficiently.

 - Bump the thermostat 3–5 degrees closer to the outdoor temperature when you leave home for long periods — but don’t turn it off entirely.
 Learn more about thermostat settings.

-- If it runs constantly, your water heater could be costing you an average $50 extra each month.
-Install a timer on your water heater that shuts off the unit during times you don’t need hot water.
+- If it runs constantly, your water heater could be costing you an extra $50 more each month.
+Install a timer on your water heater that shuts off the unit when you don’t need hot water.

-- If you have a pool, install a timer on your pool pump so it runs the minimum amount of time needed to maintain water quality.
+- Install a timer on your pool pump so it runs the minimum amount of time needed to maintain water quality.

-Want to save more?
-Read all of our Energy Service Advisor-approved tips!
+Looking for even more savings?
+Read our Energy Service Advisor-approved tips!

-According to energy.gov, well-placed landscaping can reduce air-conditioning costs for an unshaded home by 15–50 percent.
+Well-placed landscaping for an unshaded home can cut air-conditioning costs by as much as half, according to energy.gov.
 October is prime tree-planting season in Central Texas, so consider planting trees or a trellis that will shade the south and west sides of your home to help reduce your electric bill next summer.

-Follow us on social media and keep your eye out for our Power Rush Hour peak alerts.
-This campaign, designed to help reduce the entire cooperative’s energy use during high peak periods, helped us avoid $1.4 million in additional transmission costs in 2018 — savings we pass directly to you.
-Through the rest of the month of September, remember to reduce and shift use your energy use from 3-7 p.m. and avoid using large appliances during peak times.
+Follow us on social media and keep an eye out for our Power Rush Hour peak alerts.
+This campaign is designed to reduce the entire cooperative’s energy use during peak times, to help avoid increased transmission costs.
+Through September, remember to reduce and shift use your energy use from 3-7 p.m. and avoid using large appliances during peak times.

 If you’re still having trouble making ends meet, don’t suffer alone in the heat.
-Our Member Assistance Program can help qualifying members pay their electric bills, and other area non-profits may be able to lend assistance as well.
-Learn more on our website and by calling us at 888-554-4732 Monday through Friday between 8 a.m. and 6 p.m.
+Our Member Assistance Program can help qualifying members pay their electric bills, and other area nonprofits may be able to lend assistance as well.
+Learn more or call us at 888-554-4732 Monday through Friday between 8 a.m. and 6 p.m.